 - Must acknowledge that failure to comply with any term of this agreement will cause the State to withdraw from this agreement and proceed with prosecution of this offense.

 - Must acknowledge that the successful completion of the diversion agreement shall cause the State of Texas to dismiss the charges in this matter.

 - Must attend bi-monthly compliance hearings held in open court as directed.

 - Must agree to follow any/all directives given by the case manager in accordance with their individual treatment plan.

-For assistance if applying to the Veterans Court Diversion program, contact us today for a free consultation of your case.
-Our attorneys include a combat veteran of Operation Iraqi Freedom.
+For assistance if applying to the Fort Worth Veterans Court program, contact us today for a free consultation of your case.
+BHW partner Brandon Barnett currently serves as the designated defense attorney for the Tarrant County Veteran’s Court and is one of the most knowledgeable attorneys in Fort Worth for Veterans criminal justice issues.
+Mr. Barnett a combat veteran of Operation Iraqi Freedom.
 We have a heart to help our military veterans, especially those struggling with mental health concerns from combat.
 Contact us today at (817) 993-9249 or fill out our secure contact form.

-For more information on the Veterans Court Diversion Program see the Tarrant County Veterans Court website.
+For more information on the Veterans Treatment Court Program see the Tarrant County Veterans Court website.